Welcome to the Morton Kyle free B2B Sales Improvement Guide –

-Following a very long drive back from the South West earlier this week I had the opportunity to reflect on some of the most common findings from the last batch of sales audits.
+Following a very long drive back from the South West late last year, I had the opportunity to reflect on some of the most common findings from the last batch of sales audit

-All pitching a combination of products and services.
+- Pitching a combination of products and services

 - Tolerating mediocre long term sales results without taking fast remedial action